alejandrobolano/worklogs_jira/README.md

 [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+### Firebase deploy

+This project has CI/CD to web deploy with Firebase.
+If you need read about it you can obtain [information here](https://github.com/marketplace/actions/deploy-to-firebase-hosting)

 ## Using

 Firstly, before using it, you must go to the settings section and insert the username and token or password, and then save it.